susiexsun/fraud_detection/README.md

 # Goal

-Build a fraud detection model for a hypothetical ecommerce company.
+Build a fraud detection model for an ecommerce company.

 #### The Data:
 - ~15k rows of static user attributes (org name, org description, etc) in JSON